 - Security requirements of other third parties

-One way to document these would be in a one page policy document or similar, for which there are templates available for you to use.
-But remember, there is no requirement to have local information security policies – you just need to write them down as part of your standard divisional/departmental/faculty documentation.
+One way to document these would be in a short page policy document or similar, for which there are templates available for you to use.
+There is no requirement to do this, as long as they are incorporated in your department/division/faculty documentation.

 Roles and responsibilities